The churches of Christ Greet You (Romans

 1 Peter

-are “not the only ones" who at least include it as a command from God
+for salvation, so “we are not the only ones" who at least include it as

-We will illustrate this matter further, but to save time we will do so
+We will illustrate this matter further, but to save space and time we

 We are not the only ones to stress a congregational type of church

-Government.
-Christ, not Peter (or the pope) is the head of the church.
+Christ, not Peter (or the pope), is the head of the church.

 Colossians